MixinNetwork/mvm.dev/src/guide/uniswap.md

 }
 ```

 Then deploy UniswapV2Factory directly through Remix.
 There is only one parameter when deploying, and you can directly enter the address of your own testnet.
 After successful deployment, you will get the address of the contract.
-In MVM's Quorum testnet browser, you can get the output of the InitCode event added through viewing logs by searching for the contract address and opening it.
+In MVM testnet browser, you can get the output of the InitCode event added through viewing logs by searching for the contract address and opening it.

 ![image](https://prsdigg.com/rails/active_storage/blobs/eyJfcmFpbHMiOnsibWVzc2FnZSI6IkJBaHBBcUFOIiwiZXhwIjpudWxsLCJwdXIiOiJibG9iX2lkIn19--ff2de56617bf6a8211019abd1bbe1d32d5131ca0/Screenshot%20from%202022-01-31%2008-35-56)